Release 4, Poland, November 2, 2013

 The lack of any serious academic analysis of this type of society and this type of social arrangements may imply serious consequences to anyone coming to contact with the junta.
 This includes all countries doing business and being politically engaged with the Polish ruling class.

 The conventional analysis of democratic vs. undemocratic societies is irrelevant to the situation in Poland.
 This may be compared to conducting astronomic observations and analyzing them under the assumption of Earth being the center of the Universe.
-In that sense the situation is similar to pre-Copernican times.
-Some observations of reality do not agree with the conventional dogma but they are excused away with some kind of superficial argument.
+In that sense the situation resembles pre-Copernican times.
+Some observations of reality do not agree with the conventional dogma but they are excused away with a superficial argument.

 However, any observer with a sense of basic intellectual honesty and a critical mind will have to realize the truly cosmic proportions of the political and social deception in Poland, starting with the fact that the entire Solidarity movement was artificially manufactured by the communist regime.
 It is not hard to do in a totalitarian country.